-The very first paycheck I received from this blog was in April 2013, about three months after TNC was created.
+The very first paycheck I received from this blog was in April 2013, about three months after it was created.
 The ever exciting total?

 At that time, I had no intention of monetizing my blog or turning it into a business.
 I “went with the flow” and tried a whole mess of different things until discovering where my passions and skills really existed.
-Since then, I’ve started four different types of businesses under The Nectar Collective’s brand: web design, blog coaching, a print shop, and now online courses and workshops.
+Since then, I’ve started four different types of businesses: web design, blog coaching, a print shop, and now online courses and workshops.
 While I’m ridonkulously grateful for those experiences, I realize that not everyone wants to spend two years figuring out what kind of business model would work best for them.
 Unless, y’know, you’re more of a “let’s take the scenic route” kind of person. 😉

 In this 4-week series, #InfoProductBiz, I’m going to be showing you the step-by-step process I’d take if I were to start an info product business from scratch.
 Here’s what you can expect from the series: